Mac Maoláin

 1127, Gillachrist Ua Maeleoin, abbot, successor of Ciaran of Cluain-mic-nois, fountain of the wisdom, the ornament, and magnificence of Leath-Chuinn and head of the prosperity and affluence of Ireland, died

 1134, Maelciarain, a son of Cormac, a noble priest, prop of piety and wisdom, noble head of CLuain-mic-nois, died on MIchaelmas NIght, and it was in Imdhaigh Chiarain he died.
-Mael Ciaran ( a quo muinter Maelán).(authors note: St Ciaran was the patron saint of the Gaileanga, and the use of the variant Maelan vs Maeleoin, would suggest this priest was of the family Mullen Bealach Duin).
+Mael Ciaran ( a quo muinter Maelán).(authors note: St Ciaran was the patron saint of the Gaileanga.
+Use of the variant Maelan (1097 Ua son of Cuinn=Quinn,vs Maeleoin, would suggest this priest and the Maelan of 1097, were of the family Mullen Bealach Duin).

 1144, Mac Mic Maoláin, tigherna Gaileang Breagh, was slain.